-Through a curriculum founded on The Essentials of Baccalaureate Education for Professional Nursing Practice (2008) and the American Nurses Association (ANA) Code of Ethics (2015), the nursing program supports Milligan University's institutional outcomes in scholarship, community, and faith by preparing graduates who will:
+Through a curriculum founded on The Essentials of Baccalaureate Education for Professional Nursing Practice (2008) (see p.
+25) and the American Nurses Association (ANA) Code of Ethics (2015) (see p.
+32), the nursing program supports Milligan University's institutional outcomes in scholarship, community, and faith by preparing graduates who will: